Last updated on August 12th, 2019

 Backpacks Into The Car The Night Before

 When it comes to back to school hacks this one is huge to me because I despise scrambling in the morning.
-So, all backpacks, homework, blankets etc. need to be packed and placed into the van before bedtime.
+So, all backpacks, homework, blankets, handsanitizer (the diy kind of course!) etc. need to be packed and placed into the van before bedtime.

 This saves you forgetting a zillion things in the morning.
 Or, to be honest, not being able to freaking find them and spending thirty minutes searching.